 Though living with two other people in a travel trailer got cramped, we made it work.
 My dad slept in the king bed, my sister slept in the small bed that pulled out from the kitchen table, and I slept on the floor.
-We had a memory foam padding we’d lay in the aisle next to the kitchen stove and sink, and, wedged between my sister’s bed and the kitchen cabinets, I would rest my head for the night.
-Then I’d get up at around 7 a.m. and get ready for work at my startup’s office in Palo Alto.
+We had memory foam padding we’d lay in the aisle next to the kitchen stove and sink, and, wedged between my sister’s bed and the kitchen cabinets, I would rest my head for the night.
+Then I’d get up at around 7 a.m. and get ready for work at my startup’s office in a city southward.

-People at my office were so concerned about my living situation.
+My coworkers were concerned about my living situation.
 They often had pitied looks on their faces when I said I was staying at an RV park.
-What’s funny is even though I had no permanent place to reside, even though I had no real rental prospects, and even though I slept on the floor every night–I remember those as some of the happiest days of my life.
+What’s funny is even though I had no permanent place to reside, even though I had no real rental prospects, and even though I slept on the floor every night—I remember those as some of the happiest days of my life.

 After work, I’d rush home down the 101, pull into that crowded street with rows and rows of cars and gray buildings.
 Sometimes there was Spanish music blaring from some nearby block party.
 Other times there was a man on a bike selling ice cream out of his little food cart.
 I’d turn the corner to my RV, and walk inside to be greeted by my dad and sister who were the only people around who knew me and knew my history.
 It was sheer joy to come home to a smile and a “How was your day?” and then to share a meal with my family.
 What more did I need?

-Moving On Up to Palo Alto, Missing the Trailer Park
+Moving On Up and Missing the Trailer Park

-After about two weeks, I found the “perfect” apartment in swanky Palo Alto.
-It was a 200-square-foot in-law suite with no kitchen for $1,250/month–amazingly, the best deal I found.
+After about two weeks, I found the “perfect” apartment in a swanky neighborhood.
+It was a 200-square-foot in-law suite with no kitchen for $1,250/month—amazingly, the best deal I found.
 What a departure from the trailer park in Redwood City.
 It was situated in a neighborhood of renowned Eichler homes (distinctive, modern-style homes designed by architect Joseph Eichler) surrounded by luxury cars.